Chorionic Villus Sampling

 - The provider takes a small amount of tissue with the syringe.

-Women who are pregnant with several babies may need to have tissue taken from each placenta.
-But CVS is not always successful in women with more than one baby.
+People who are pregnant with several babies may need to have tissue taken from each placenta.
+But CVS is not always successful in a person with more than one baby.
 This is because the position of the babies in the uterus can make it hard to get a tissue sample.

 What happens after chorionic villus sampling?

 The tissue samples are sent to a lab to be checked.
 Early results may be available in 48 hours.
 Final results are often ready in about 7 to 10 days.

 After the procedure, call your healthcare provider if:

 - You have fluid leaking from your vagina

 - You have cramps that are getting worse

 - You have a fever of 100.4°F (38°C) or higher, or as directed by your provider

 Before you agree to the test or procedure make sure you know: